Image

 Firearm Accidents

 Accidental shootings or unsafe firearm use in Johnson County, MO can quickly lead to manslaughter charges.
-These cases usually come down to whether basic safety measures were followed and whether the situation could have been prevented — A manslaughter conviction in Johnson County, MO can make it extremely difficult to secure or maintain employment.
-Many employers conduct background checks, and a felony conviction can disqualify you from consideration.
-You may also lose your current job, and future opportunities can become limited, especially in fields that require trust, responsibility, or public interaction.
+These cases usually come down to whether basic safety measures were followed and whether the situation could have been prevented.

 • Loss of Rights — You may face restrictions on firearm ownership, voting in certain situations, and even traveling internationally.

-• Civil Liability — In addition to criminal penalties in Johnson County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.
+• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Johnson County, MO, including wrongful death claims brought by the victim’s family.
+These cases can result in significant financial liability beyond what is imposed in criminal court.

 Charged with manslaughter in Johnson County, MO?
-When you select Combs Waterkotte a manslaughter defense attorney in the Johnson County, MO area, you aren’t only selecting a leading manslaughter defense lawyer in Johnson County, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
-In addition to experienced manslaughter defense attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Johnson County, MO:
+When you choose Combs Waterkotte a manslaughter defense attorney in the Johnson County, MO area, you aren’t only partnering with an ideal manslaughter defense attorney in and around Johnson County, MO – you’re securing your rights, your freedom, and your future.
+Along with knowledgeable manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Johnson County, MO:

-Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Johnson County, MO
+Why Choose Combs Waterkotte for Your Johnson County, MO Manslaughter Defense?

 At Combs Waterkotte, our manslaughter defense attorneys approach every Johnson County, MO manslaughter case with urgency, precision, and a commitment to results.
 From the moment we take your case, our focus is on protecting your rights, controlling the narrative, and building the strongest defense possible.